805js/ng-vs-react/part-1-modern-web-app.md

 - whats in a `package.json`?
 - how can you leverage `package.json` to get started?
 - What does `building` mean?
-# Pick your ecosystem (React vs Angular vs Vue vs ?!?!?!?)
-- What is Angular
-- What is React
-- What about all those other shiny new kids on the block?
 # Demo
 - npm init
 - What do all the questions mean?